-Note: Figures on a quarterly basis and those on a year-to-date basis are expressed in billions of yen.
-However, the totals for the figure provided on a year-to-date basis may not necessarily total those on a quarterly basis.
+Note: Figures on a quarterly basis and those on a year-to-date basis ([] in the table) are expressed in billions of yen.
+However, figures on a yearto-date basis may not necessarily equal the total of figures on a quarterly basis for the respective period.
 Fractional amounts of less than ¥0.1 billion are rounded.

-The figure of Stockholders' equity of Financial Services equals total net assets minus non-controlling interests.
+The figure of stockholders' equity of Financial Services equals total net assets minus non-controlling interests.